basinghse/splashify/README.md

 ## Installation

-### Production
+### Live App

 Please visit the following link to view the live version of this application online:

 - [Splashify](https://splashify.vercel.app/)

-Please note: API requests are limited to 50 per hour from Unsplash while application is in the process of being approved for Production.
+Please note: API requests are limited to 50 per hour from Unsplash.
+Once the request limit has been hit, new images will not be generated and previously fetched images will be recycled in searches.

-- Due to this, images may not appear if too many requests are made.
-Please be patient as the application is approved.

 ### Local